ZendarInc/ZendarSDK/python/README.md

 This directory consists of a list of Python tools that is used to interact with the Zendar data
+- `viewer` contains tools that can visualize processed SAR images and point clouds from the Zendar radar system
+- `raw_radar_reader` contains tools for interacting with raw radar data (ADC samples) directly

 ## Install necessary dependencies